eachonly/UHMC/HydroApps/README.md

 * AWBM model is a 8 parameter model, used to simulate the hydrological process

 * fitModel.f90 is the main code to setup and call AWBM
-* AWBM.f90 is the subroutine for Snow Model
+* AWBM.f90 is the subroutine for AWBM Model
 * fitModel.txt is the setup for parameters, data, and warmup period
 * InputData.csv is the data, includs rainfall, temperature, simulation, and date
 * AWBM use three paralle tank to simulate the spatial variability of soil moisutre